Understanding How Debt Consolidation Affects Your Credit Score

 Does a debt consolidation loan hurt your credit more than a balance transfer?

-Both methods have similar initial impacts—a hard inquiry and new account opening causing a 5-10 point temporary drop.
+Both methods have similar initial impacts, with a hard inquiry and new account opening causing a small temporary drop.
 The main difference is how they affect utilization.
 Personal loans don't count toward credit utilization ratios since they're installment loans, which can provide a bigger immediate boost if you're consolidating credit card debt.
 Balance transfers keep debt in the revolving credit category, so your utilization only improves if the new card has a higher limit than your previous total balances.

 What's the fastest way to rebuild credit after debt consolidation?